Maxar-Corp/ossim-geotools/README.txt

 3. discops/apps/tilestore

-Expects grails version 2.5.0 and can be build be doing:
+Expects grails version 2.5.0 and can be built by doing:

 grails clean
 grails compile